Search for

 27 November 1989 - Avianca Airlines Flight 203

-Avianca 203 was a Boeing 727 that took off from Bogotá, Colombia, bound for Cali.
-Just five minutes into flight, a bomb on the floor of the starboard side of the passenger cabin at seat 15F detonated.
+Avianca 203 was a Boeing 727 that departed Bogotá, Colombia, bound for Cali.
+Just five minutes after takeoff, a bomb on the floor of the starboard side of the passenger cabin at seat 15F detonated.
 The blast ignited vapors in an empty fuel tank causing a massive explosion that ripped the plane apart.
 The crash killed all 107 aboard (101 passengers, 6 crew) as well as 3 people on the ground.
 The Medellín drug cartel claimed responsibility for the attack as an attempt to kill presidential candidate Cesare Gaviria.
-Gaviria was not aboard but the group's chief assassin was later convicted for the bombing.
+Gaviria was not aboard but the group's chief assassin was convicted for the bombing.

 18 March 1991 - Aeroflot